edelbluth/blackred/doc/source/index.rst

 Requirements
 ------------

-BlackRed runs only under Python 3.3, 3.4, 3.5 and PyPy3.
-There's no support for Python 2.
+BlackRed runs only under Python 3.3, 3.4 and 3.5 There's no support for Python 2.
+PyPy 3 is supported only in BlackRed 0.3.x and below.

 The only thing BlackRed needs is the `redis package <https://pypi.python.org/pypi/redis>`__ >= 2.10.